Skip to main content

 Verdict

 National Technology & Engineering Solutions of Sandia, LLC receives $1.6B more in federal contracts than Space Exploration Technologies Corp. ($5.0B vs $3.4B).
-National Technology & Engineering Solutions of Sandia, LLC ranks #15 among federal contractors.
-National Technology & Engineering Solutions of Sandia, LLC's top agency is Department of Energy, while Space Exploration Technologies Corp.'s is National Aeronautics and Space Administration.
+National Technology & Engineering Solutions of Sandia, LLC ranks #16 among federal contractors.
+National Technology & Engineering Solutions of Sandia, LLC's top agency is N/A, while Space Exploration Technologies Corp.'s is National Aeronautics and Space Administration.

 MetricNational Technology & Engineering Solutions of Sandia, LLCSpace Exploration Technologies Corp.